100 Quilts · 300 and Beyond · Free Download · Free Quilt Pattern · Quilts

 Since it’s not my pattern, and it’s disappeared and I get a lot of mail about it, I decided to draw it up in my QuiltPro software, rework it in Affinity Publisher software, and have it here for you for download:

 It’s not really a pattern, but more a loose set of instructions.
-It’s meant to be a scrappy quilt, but I did include a yardage chart if you are using three reds, and a white.
+It’s meant to be a scrappy quilt, and there are a couple of different views, a red-white-blue version and a Kaffe Fasset fabrics version.

 You can read more about it here and here.